araobp/react-myphotos/README.md

 ## Motivation

+(1) I want to study React.

-Last year I studied Low Code Development Platforms (LCDP) such as OutSystem or Mendix.
+(2) Last year I studied Low Code Development Platforms (LCDP) such as OutSystem or Mendix.
 I want to develop something like a handwritten version of such a web app made possible with LCDP: I use React, Express and Postgres SQL with Heroku PaaS instead of LCDP.

 ## Note